SHeaP: Self-Supervised Head Geometry Predictor Learned via 2D Gaussians: Conclusion

 \section{Conclusion}

-In this paper, we introduced \OURS{}, a novel method for 3D head reconstruction and animation from monocular images using self-supervised learning and advanced neural rendering.
-By employing 3DMM-rigged Gaussian Splatting, \OURS{} achieves enhanced accuracy in photometric loss computation, leading to superior performance across multiple benchmarks.
+We introduced \OURS{}, a novel method for 3D head reconstruction and animation, learned in a self-supervised fashion from only monocular videos.
+Thanks to its use of Gaussian Splatting approach, \OURS{} receives a more detailed learning signal from photometric losses, in turn enabling it to learn a more accurate head geometry predictor.

-Despite this, our method faces certain limitations.
-While our Gaussian-based representation offers stronger photometric supervision compared to textured meshes, it still faces challenges in fully leveraging the potential of the Gaussian Splatting representation, potentially due to alignment issues in one-shot geometry prediction.
+However, our method faces certain limitations.
+While our Gaussian-based representation offers stronger photometric supervision compared to meshes, attaining perfect alignment of head and mesh in a feedforward manner remains challenging.
+This may limit the photorealism of the predicted Gaussians, as some blurring is required to account for any misalignment.
 Additionally, the lack of 3D supervision results in scale-free meshes, and the fixed-FOV assumption forces our model to use the predicted head shape to model head distortions owing to FOV differences.
 Future work could explore incorporating offline refinement of the predicted 3DMM meshes before rendering the rigged Gaussians.
 This may address shortcomings of feedforward prediction and lead to sharper renderings.
 Training with multiview data or direct 3D supervision is another promising direction.
 Finally, our method might benefit from an accurate image-based FOV predictor, like in \cite{CameraHMR}.

-Overall, \OURS{} represents a significant step forward in the field of learning self-supervised 3D head reconstruction and animation from 2D data, providing a foundation for future advancements and applications.
+Overall, \OURS{} represents a significant step forward in the field of learning self-supervised 3D head reconstruction and animation from 2D data, providing a foundation for future advances and applications.

 { }